 Welcome to our blog on the 30 things to do in SPRING.
 Our poster here has all the activities for you to complete over the holidays.
 Below you will find more details about some of the challenges we have set out for you plus all our webinars and videos from our wonderful Park Rangers.

 Challenge no. 7 – Play ‘leaf shape bingo’.
 Download the bingo sheet here and look for shapes in nature that match the shapes on your sheet.
 The first one to fill their sheet or find 3 in a row wins the game

 Challenge no. 12 – Become a citizen scientist and join our bioblitz (23 – 25 September).
 Sign up with iNaturalist and become a citizen scientist for our 2020 Parks Victoria BioBlitz.
 Look for plants and animals around where you live and upload photos of them to our page here.
 Our Park Rangers will be checking in to see what you have discovered so sign up today and be ready to join us from 23rd September until 25th September.

 Here are our live events as our rangers come direct from the parks to your homes at the exact same time!
 Click on the photo to be taken to our bookings page.

-Thursday 24th September @ 10am.
-Life in the intertidal zone with Ranger Ellie – Join Ranger Ellie to explore Victoria’s marine habitats and the creatures that live in them.
+Join Ranger Ellie to explore Victoria’s marine habitats and the creatures that live in them.
 Learn about the diverse and fascinating ways that creatures survive and thrive in this ever-changing environment.

-Monday 28th September @ 10am.
-Wildlife super sleuths with Ranger Julia – Sharpen your super sleuth skills and discover which animals have been around from the evidence they leave behind.
+Wildlife super sleuths – Sharpen your super sleuth skills and join Ranger Julia to discover which animals have been around, using the clues and evidence that they leave behind.

 Thursday 1st October @ 10am.
 Discovering Wadawurrung with Ranger Ebonee – Join Ranger Ebonee, a proud Wadawurrung woman as she discusses the importance of Country.